 Change from audit to credit must be made before the beginning of the third week of class.
-Change requests must be submitted to the Graduation Coach.
+Change requests must be submitted to the Faculty Advisor.

-SDC Leave of Absence Policy
+SDCC Leave of Absence Policy

 Students can petition to take a one semester OR one year approved leave of absence.
-Students must petition in advance and designate the specific semester or academic year e.g. Fall Semester 2017 or 2017/2018 Academic year.
+Students must petition in advance and designate the specific semester or academic year e.g. Fall Semester 2018 or 2018/2019 Academic year.

-Approval for a leave of absence will be considered for SDC Students who have completed a minimum of one semester in good academic standing (2.0 or better GPA) and are eligible to register.
+Approval for a leave of absence will be considered for SDCC Students who have completed a minimum of one semester in good academic standing (2.0 or better GPA) and are eligible to register.
 Leaves will not be grated to students who are subject to disqualification or have a registration hold.

 Students who petition for a leave of absence must justify their request and may provide supporting documentation if appropriate.
-The Graduation Coach will make the decision to approve or deny the petition.
+The Dean of Records/Registrar will make the decision to approve or deny the petition.